popularis-project/popularis-platform/README-FIRST-Popularis-Platform-One-Page-Introduction.md

 Popularis is a revolutionary distributed direct democracy (DDD) platform that will unleash the true power of the people, allowing tomorrow&#39;s Founding Fathers to run an entire nation from the palm of their hand.
 It&#39;s powered by a radical new blockchain that&#39;s completely immune to centralization and pays you to secure it with a practical Universal Basic Income.

-The inspiration for the idea was twofold.
+The inspiration for the idea was threefold.

 The first inspiration came from the hard realization that technology has turned against us.
 The slightest youthful indiscretion can haunt a person online forever because someone captured it on a cell phone camera.
 Companies demand more and more of our data but can&#39;t it safe.
 People are tracked down and harassed in the physical world for things they said on social media.
 The Internet promised us a more open and transparent world, but instead we are tracked at every turn.